ChatGPT gave incorrect answers to questions about how to vote in battleground states

 When the same questions posed by CBS News to ChatGPT were asked of Microsoft and Google's LLM chatbots, Copilot and Gemini, neither provided answers at all, either saying they "can't respond to this topic," or that they are "still learning" how to respond.

 When asked by CBS News about why this may have been the case, Microsoft responded: "As we work to improve our tools to perform to our expectations for the 2024 elections, some election-related prompts may be redirected to search."
-Google did not immediately comment but replied asking for screenshots of its chatbot replies.
+Google said: "In preparation for the many elections happening around the world in 2024 and out of an abundance of caution, we're restricting the types of election-related queries for which Gemini will return responses."

 Here are some of the questions CBS News asked ChatGPT that initially drew incorrect or incomplete answers, and the responses, state by state: